Professor Louise Lawrence

 Guild Teaching Awards

 My commitment and innovative teaching practice has been corroborated by my success at the Guild Teaching awards.
+In 2019 I was runner up as 'Best Personal Tutor'.
 In 2017 I was runner up in the ‘Most Supportive Staff Member’ category, in 2013 I was shortlisted in the ‘Research Inspired Teaching’ category and in 2012 I was runner up in the ‘Best Lecturer’ category.

 Teaching at Exeter: Module and Programme Design